chandrasekarnarayana/foodspec/README.md

 ```
 See `docs/cli.md` and workflow pages for full CLI configs and outputs (metrics.json, plots, report.md).

+Single-command reproducibility: place dataset, QC, preprocessing, features, modeling, and outputs in `exp.yml`, then run `foodspec run-exp exp.yml` (or `--dry-run` to validate and view hashes).
+See `docs/quickstart_cli.md` for the schema and example.

 ## Protocol engine quickstart

 Run a YAML protocol end-to-end (bundled report, tables, figures):